H3nryR/tour-app-api/README.md

 # tour-app
 It's a project in progress.
-I'm practicing here mostly concepts of backend lie (API's, Routing, Authentications, DB, etc)
+I'm practicing here mostly concepts of backend, like (API's, Routing, Authentications, DB, etc)

 ## Done so far:
 - API (work in progress)